About Niles

 Frequently Asked Questions

-Property records for Niles, Ohio are maintained by the Trumbull County Assessor's Office and the Trumbull County Clerk and Recorder.
+Property records for Niles, Ohio are maintained by the Trumbull County Auditor's Office and the Trumbull County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Trumbull County, including parcels in Niles.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Trumbull County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Ohio counties provide online property record searches through their county websites.
-For in-person requests, visit the Trumbull County offices at the county courthouse.
 The Trumbull County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Niles, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
 Locally, the Trumbull County Clerk's office issues marriage licenses and maintains marriage records for Trumbull County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.